kotheoha/SRX/README.md

 ---

-The main component files for the efficient management of `spatial updates` in SRX are:
+The main component files for the efficient management of `spatial RDF updates` in SRX are:

 `BulkOperation.hpp` (path: `rdf3x-version/include/rts/runtime/`)
 * lines: 9-10, 31-36, 45-65, 80-82, 87-90, 93-94